-Montenegro: Power utility EPCG and TSO Co CGES offset debts at the expence of the 2016 budget4.
-January 2016. / SEE Energy News
+Montenegro: Power utility EPCG and TSO Co CGES offset debts at the expence of the 2016 budget, SEE Energy News

 With the budget proposal for 2016, The Government opened up a possibillity to offset 8 million worth of debts between power utility Elektroprivreda Crne Gore EPCG and Montenegrin Transmission System CGES at the expence of the state budget, but also to use profit from these companies for new investments, which can be primarily related to the construction of the Second unit of the thermal power plant in Pljevlje.